Compliance

 Kerwyn Velasco

-Discover the top Compliance trends for 2023 with anecdotes
+Discover the top Compliance trends for 2023 with Anecdotes

 In the last few years, the InfoSec Compliance industry has evolved due to a combination of new ways of working, the growing trend of digitalization, and the continuously rising bar of standards and regulations.
 Going forward, several upcoming trends will further impact the security Compliance landscape.
-Based on deep expertise and extensive analysis of industry drivers, we at anecdotes have compiled a short list of the Compliance trends for 2023 we see as being the most impactful on a GRC leader’s day-to-day workflow and the Compliance ecosystem in general.
+Based on deep expertise and extensive analysis of industry drivers, we at Anecdotes have compiled a short list of the Compliance trends for 2023 we see as being the most impactful on a GRC leader’s day-to-day workflow and the Compliance ecosystem in general.

 Trend 1: Open-Source Software Management within the Supply Chain

 The latest IBM 2022 Cost of a Data Breach Report revealed that nearly 20% of organizations were breached due to a software supply chain compromise.
 On September 14, 2022, the Office of Management and Budget (OMB) issued memo M-22-18 requiring federal agencies to comply with rules to ensure their third-party software meets secure software development practices.
 The goal is widespread adoption of the Executive Order (EO) to help prevent the next massive cyberattack on the global supply chain.
-While we at anecdotes have not yet seen the expected adoption levels achieved, we note that the preparation is underway.
+While we at Anecdotes have not yet seen the expected adoption levels achieved, we note that the preparation is underway.
 The market has seen an increase in vendors supporting supply chain security, including software bill of materials (SBOM), a key component in software security and software supply chain risk management.
 However, we believe that for open-source software management to gain the desired traction within the supply chain, the government must clarify the purpose of the output, and the guidance must be practical and usable by Engineering.
 Although, as deadlines loom, we expect more companies to be spurred into action.

 Trend 2: Lack of Qualified Security Compliance Staff